tuxtof/labs/calm/lab6/calm_workshop_lab6_config_centos.rst

 Now your user can run commands with super user privileges!
 For more information about how this works, check out our sudoers tutorial.

-..
-Note:: At this point you can go to password-less_ to configure the SSH keys

 Step 4 (Optional) — Configure SSH Daemon
 *****************************